-Use districts means those districts established by chapter 98, zoning.
-Planned development districts, for the purposes of this section, shall be considered as residential, commercial or industrial districts according to the primary use.
+Use districts means those districts established by the city zoning ordinance.
+Planned development districts, for the purposes of this chapter, shall be considered as residential, commercial, or industrial districts according to the primary use.

-Vibration means an oscillatory motion of solid bodies of deterministic or random nature described by displacement, velocity or acceleration with respect to a given reference point.
+Vibration means an oscillatory motion of solid bodies of deterministic or random nature described by displacement, velocity, or acceleration with respect to a given reference point.